hantsy/jakartaee11-sandbox/docs/jpa.md

 }
 ```

-Jakarta Persistence 3.2 addresses this by introducing the new `getSingleResultOrNull` method to `Query` and its derived interfaces, including `TypedQuery<T>`, among others.
+Jakarta Persistence 3.2 solves this by introducing the new `getSingleResultOrNull` method to `Query` and its derived interfaces, including `TypedQuery<T>`, among others.
 This method returns `null` directly when no result is found.

 Here is an example using `getSingleResultOrNull`: